A bit about Mt Washington

 Mt.
 Washington is a community in Northeast LA, only ten minutes from downtown Los Angeles.
 It sits with Eagle Rock to the north, Highland Park to the east, Cypress Park to the southwest and Glassell Park to the northwest.
 Mt Washington is a hillside community, rich in history, architecure and community, with small winding roads.
 It has a treasure-trove of lovely homes from historic Craftsman, built in the early 1900’s, to Mid-Century and new eco-friendly homes built through the years by notable architects such as John Lautner, James De Long, Gregory Ain, Rudolph Schindler and Fung + Blatt to name a few.

+The most famous sites in Mt.
+Washington is the Self-Realization complex at the summit, but it was not originally a religious site.
 In the early 1900's, developer Robert Marsh built the Mount Washington Hotel at the summit.
-With seven major studios at the base of the hill, the hotel was a favorite for film stars like Charlie Chaplin and Greta Garbo.
-The only way to access the hotel in the early days was on a funicular from Figueroa to the top of the hill.
+With seven major studios at the base of the hill, the hotel was a favorite for film stars like Charlie Chaplin, Greta Garbo and the likes.
+A funicular rose to the top of the hill from Figueroa.
 The privacy that Mt.
-Washington offered with it’s limited access spurred many of the film starts to build small bungalows around the hotel, some of these bungalows remain today, most updated through the years, but still the original homes of the early 1900’s.
+Washington offered with its limited access spurred many of the film stars to build small bungalows.
+Some of these bungalows remain today.
 Eventually the studios moved to Hollywood and the hotel closed, going through several transformations before being purchased by Paramahansa Yogananda, founder of the Self-Realization Movement in 1925.
-The large white building at the top of the hill remains the world headquarters for the Self-Realization Fellowship and today, all that remains of the early transportation method are the ticket stands for the funicular at the base of the hill on Marmion Ave.
+The large white building at the top of the hill remains the world headquarters for the Self-Realization Fellowship.
+Their grounds are often open for the community to enjoy a relaxing stroll or take in the views of downtown..